afterlogic/aurora-module-change-password-in-mail-server-database-plugin/README.md

 # aurora-module-mail-change-password-database-plugin
 Allows users to change passwords on their email accounts, assuming the passwords are stored in a database table.

-The plugin only provide a sample functionality stub:
+The plugin only provides a sample functionality stub:

 ```php
 $sql = "UPDATE mailbox SET password='".md5($sPassword)."'
 WHERE username='".$oAccount->IncomingLogin."'";